alexsaves/answersmodule/Readme.md

 ## Building this project

 You'll need NodeJS and `npm`.
 Pull down the repo and install the dependencies (`sudo npm install`).
+Then, install gulp globally with `sudo npm install -g gulp`.
 Then you can build one of the two examples using the appropriate gulp tasks:

  * `gulp parallel` - Build the parallel loading example.
  * `gulp rollup` - Build the single-file version.